Fluticasone and Vilanterol

 • Cardiovascular disease: Use with caution in patients with cardiovascular disease, especially coronary insufficiency, arrhythmias, and hypertension; beta-agonists may cause elevation in blood pressure, heart rate, and increase risk of arrhythmias; may also cause ECG changes (eg, flattening of the T wave, QTc prolongation, ST segment depression).

-• Hepatic impairment: Use with caution in patients with moderate or severe hepatic impairment; monitor closely.
+• Hepatic impairment: Fluticasone exposure may be increased up to threefold in patients with hepatic impairment; use with caution in patients with moderate or severe impairment and monitor closely.

 • Ocular disease: Use with caution in patients with increased intraocular pressure, cataracts and/or glaucoma; increased intraocular pressure, glaucoma, and cataracts have occurred with prolonged use of inhaled corticosteroids.
 Consider routine eye exams in chronic users.